SENG3150/web-app/README.md

 	bower install

 # Compiling The Application
 The application includes [Gulp](http://gulpjs.com) and a gulpfile which will minimise the stylesheets and javascript to ensure that the application loads quickly for users.

-To run it just use this command in the terminal, and keep the terminal open and running while you develop the web-app:
+To compile the application for development run the following command in the terminal, and keep the terminal open and running while you develop the web-app:

 	gulp

+To compile the application for deployment run the following command in the terminal:

+	gulp deployment

 # Logging In
 You can use the following credentials to login successfully.